testcara/impactlens/README.md

 ## Overview

-ImpactLens helps engineering leaders and teams measure the real-world impact of AI coding assistants by analyzing development metrics from Jira and GitHub.
+ImpactLens helps engineering leaders and teams measure the real-world impact of AI coding assistants by analyzing development metrics from Jira, GitHub, and GitLab.
 Get objective insights into productivity changes, team performance, and AI tool effectiveness.

 **Business Value:**